Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 The Escape From Agra:

 Kondana Fort (Sinhagad) was a strategically important fort.
 So, Shivaji sent Tanaji Malusare to capture this fort.
 On February 4, 1670, Tanaji captured the fort but died doing so.
 On March 8, 1670, Purandar was taken back by Nilopant.
 Lohgad, Mahuli, Karnala, and Rohida were also won back.
-Shivaji also captured different regions that were given to Mughals.
+Shivaji also captured different regions that were given to the Mughals.

-On February 14, 1670, Shivaji’s second son, Rajaram was born.
+On February 14, 1670, Shivaji’s second son, Rajaram, was born.

 Second Sack Of Surat:

 After the rainy season of 1670, Chhatrapati Shivaji Maharaj planned to sack Surat again.
 On October 4, 1670, Shivaji suddenly attacked Surat and looted it again.
 Thus giving a strong message to Aurangzeb.
 While returning, Mughal knight, Dawood Khan, attacked Shivaji in the Vani-Dindori region.
-On October 17, 1670, Marathas defeated the Mughals.
+On October 17, 1670, the Marathas defeated the Mughals.

-After the death of Adil Shah of Bijapur in 1672, the tension between Marathas and Bijapur increased.
-Bahlol Khan was preparing to attack Marathas.
+After the death of Adil Shah of Bijapur in 1672, the tension between the Marathas and Bijapur increased.
+Bahlol Khan was preparing to attack the Marathas.
 Hence, Shivaji sent Prataprao Gujar to defeat and kill Bahlol Khan.
 Prataprao defeated and captured Bahlol Khan but released him when he apologized.
 But after a few days, Bahlol Khan again attacked Maratha territory.
-Hence, Shivaji became very angry and warned Prataprao to not show his face until he defeats Bahlol Khan.
+Hence, Shivaji became very angry and warned Prataprao not to show his face until he defeats Bahlol Khan.
 Prataprao could not tolerate this insult and attacked Bahlol Khan’s army with just 6 6 other men.
 They fought furiously but were killed in the process.
 Then, Anandrao defeated Bahlol Khan and forced him to retreat.
-Aurangzeb sent Bahadur Khan to defeat Shivaji but he could not do much.
+Aurangzeb sent Bahadur Khan to defeat Shivaji, but he could not do much.

 The Coronation of Chhatrapati Shivaji Maharaj:

 Shivaji became Chhatrapati (holder of a protective umbrella over the people of his state).
-He initiated golden and copper coins inscribing his name and started a new Shaka (era) called Rajyabhishek Shaka.
+He initiated golden and copper coins, inscribing his name and started a new Shaka (era) called Rajyabhishek Shaka.
 He proclaimed himself as the Protector of cows and Brahmins.
 The family of Shivaji thus became a royal family.

 Probable reasons behind Shivaji getting coronated himself were:

-1. To establish the official Hindu Kingdom as there was no Hindu Kingdom at that time.
+1. To establish the official Hindu Kingdom, as there was no Hindu Kingdom at that time.

-3. It seems Shivaji Maharaj did not forget the insult in Aurangzeb’s Court who treated Shivaji as a pretty Mansabdar.
-He showed Aurangzeb who was he and took Revenge to some extent.
+3. It seems Shivaji Maharaj did not forget the insult in Aurangzeb’s Court, who treated Shivaji as a pretty Mansabdar.
+He showed Aurangzeb who he was and took revenge to some extent.

 On April 17, 1675, Shivaji Maharaj won the Fonda Fort in Karnataka, a difficult-to-win fort of Adil Shah.